Sednai/pgvector/README.md

 -10: all passes
 ```

-Dropping a `WHERE` condition and only using instead the `<!>` operator in the `ORDER BY` will be significantly faster as less tuples have to be sorted and pushed into the database processesing stream and re-evaluation of distances for the `WHERE` will be skipped.
+Dropping a `WHERE` condition and only using instead the `<!>` operator in the `ORDER BY` will be significantly faster as less tuples have to be sorted and pushed into the database processing stream.
+Further, re-evaluation of distances for the `WHERE` clause will be skipped.

 # pgvector